JackCossack/ERBOH.com-Nomic/game/CraftingRecipesProposal.md

 **Leftovers**
-Recipe: 1 Bones + any 1 of Bones, Broken Glass, Dirt, Sand, Gravel
+Recipe: 1 Bones + any 1 of Bones, Lava, Dirt, Sand, Gravel
 Effect: Consumable item.
 When consumed, the player's companion gains (D20)% of HP needed for companion to regain full health (rounded down, minimum 1 HP).

 **Stone barrier**